sabrinakhan17/BankingAssignment/README.md

 # BankingAssignment
 CSS 1035 Banking Assignment

-Program that creates a Checking and Savings Account from Inheritance
+**Purpose:** Java program that creates a Checking and Savings Account (from Inheritance).
+Has basic functionality such as depositing and withdrawing money.

 Main Functions:
-  Can deposit and withdrawl
+- Deposit
+- Withdrawl